c2mon/c2mon/docs/src/getting-started.md

 ### Using the Docker image

-We push a Docker image of the server to the [CERN Docker registry](https://gitlab-registry.cern.ch).
+We push a Docker container of the server to the [CERN Docker registry](https://gitlab.cern.ch/c2mon/c2mon/container_registry).
 To run the image:

 ```bash
 docker run --rm --name c2mon -it -p 0.0.0.0:1099:1099 -p 0.0.0.0:9001:9001 -p 0.0.0.0:61616:61616 -p 0.0.0.0:9200:9200 \